Jeery111/Jeery111/README.md

 - 👋 Hi, I’m @Jeery111
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on YT
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: gerirabi1@outlook.com
+- 📫 How to reach me: ayaynorci@hotmail.com

 <!---
 Jeery111/Jeery111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.